India court moves location of trial in gang rape, murder of 8-year-old

 It is alleged that the eight men accused of the crime, all of whom are Hindu, plotted the girl's abduction as a means of scaring the predominately-Muslim nomads into vacating the region.

 Seven of the eight have pleaded not guilty to accusations of involvement in the abduction, rape and murder of the girl.
-The eighth, who is a juvenile, will go through a separate hearing on a different date.

-It is not clear whether the the trial of the juvenile is also going to be carried out outside of Jammu and Kashmir.
+It is not clear whether the trial of the eighth, who is a juvenile, will also be carried out outside of Jammu and Kashmir.

 The trial of the men has proved to be a lightning rod in a part of India simmering with religious tensions, inflaming long held grievances within both Hindu and Muslim communities.